mackeian/doit3/Readme.md

 ### Release 0.3
 //- Add activity from habit dashboard
+- Dashboard - Show indicators for activities on dashboard & what day to indicate
+- Dashboard - Smooth up Dashboard - Opacity down if green, nicer images.
+- Dashboard - Order by status?
+- Deploy to environment to use in mobile for testing

+### Release 0.4
 - Daily guide action - What next?
 - Edit/Remove activity from habit dashboard

-### Release 0.4
-- Dashboard improvement, nice inspirational summary
+- Dashboard improvement, design & nice inspirational summary

 ### Release 0.5
 - Edit goals, edit habits